-Judges will select eight to twelve finalists from entries received by the October 1, 2018 deadline.
-A staged reading by experienced actors of the selected finalists’ plays will take place March 1 – 3, 2019 at Salem State’s Callan Studio Theatre.
+Judges will select eight to twelve finalists from entries received by the April 1, 2019 deadline.
+A staged reading by experienced actors of the selected finalists’ plays will take place in Fall 2019 at Salem State’s Callan Studio Theatre.

-March 1, 2, and 3, 2019 - Staged readings with post-performance discussions (Friday and Saturday at 7:30 pm and Sunday at 2 pm), Callan Studio Theatre, Salem State University
+Fall 2019 - Staged readings with post-performance discussions (dates TBD), Callan Studio Theatre, Salem State University

 Plays showing distinction in the following categories will be recognized and honored among overall finalists: Style/Tone, Dialogue, and Theme.

 Plays selected for the staged reading will be considered for publication in Salem State's national literary magazine Soundings East in spring 2020.

 - Only submissions through Submittable will be considered.